aurora-is-near/standalone-blockscout/README.md

 - Docker and Docker Compose installed on your machine.
 - Git installed for cloning repositories.
+- Make sure 80 port is open and not taken on the server
+- Make sure that 8080 and 8081 ports are open(on AWS you need to modify Security Group for that )

 ### Installation and Deployment
 1. Clone the repository: